30 Free Tools for Startups to Kickstart Growth

 Whether your startup is just getting off the ground or is ready to scale up, there's always room for improvement.
 We rounded up the top free and low-cost apps to help boost productivity and support any new startup's growth.

-Best Free and Low-Cost Apps for Startups
+The Best Free and Low-Cost Tools for Startups

 Launch your startup from anywhere in the world with Stripe Atlas.
 The platform makes it simple to form a legal entity in a few days, issue company stock, and start accepting payments.
 This includes the paperwork to form a company, state filing fees, tax ID (EIN) filing, and templates for legal needs after you get started.